 Start by quantifying RNA with a Micro-Volume Spectrophotometer [1-TXT].
 Ensure the machine is set to RNA and use 1 to 2 microliters of molecular grade water to normalize the machine and establish a baseline [2].
 Measure RNA concentration [3] and adjust it to 1 microgram per microliter [4-TXT].

 WIDE: Establishing shot of talent carrying samples to spectrophotometer.
-TEXT: Prepare RNA TRIzol extraction or RNA extraction method of choice
+TEXT: Prepare RNA using TRIzol extraction or RNA extraction method of choice

 MED: Talent setting the spectrophotometer to measure RNA.